-DDFC supports all design disciplines, from architecture to graphics, and encourages students and professionals from all fields to be a part of DDFC.
+Design covers a multitude of fields, professions and areas of research.
+DDFC supports the entire design industry and encourages students and professionals from all fields to be a part of DDFC.

 Graphic design encompasses a wide, diverse range of disciplines — from web development and editorial design to physical environments and data visualization.
 At its core, graphic design is about communication: developing concepts and projecting ideas in physical, virtual or conceptual forms.

 Designers in this field fall under several specialties, such as UI/UX design, motion graphics and animation, interactive design, web design, editorial design and graphic art.
 Illustrators and other visual creatives may also consider themselves to be graphic artists and designers.